 Bickford Ford and New Country 98.9 The Bull understand that sometimes it takes a village.
 That’s why we are urging you to nominate a Community Hero to win $100 and dinner from us!

-Once a month, Seth Hughes will announce the Bickford Ford Community Hero of the month, so make sure you come back and find out who won and how they’ve helped their community!
+Once a month, Fitz in the Morning will announce the Bickford Ford Community Hero of the month, so make sure you come back and find out who won and how they’ve helped their community!

 Check out our other winners here: